kukuu/notifications/README.md

    b.
 Notification Logic (send_notification.php): https://github.com/kukuu/notifications/blob/main/notification-logic.md

 8. Viewing Logs (view_logs.php): The admin can view logs of actions performed by users: https://github.com/kukuu/notifications/blob/main/view-logs.md
-9. Registeration and API Key Generation : API keys for tenants can be generated using bin2hex() or a similar function in PHP when a new tenant registers.
+9. Registeration and API Key Generation : API keys for tenants can be generated using bin2hex() or a similar function in PHP when a new tenant registers:

+To extend an API generation key functionality in a registration form accessible via a link from the login page that requires email verification and confirmation of admin status, you can follow this approach:

+Steps for Implementation:

+1. Login Page Link:

+a.
+Provide a link on the login page for "Generate API Key".

+b.
+The link redirects to a separate API Key Registration form.

+2. Registration Form:

+The form should have fields for:

+a.
+Email (required to verify the user's identity)

+b.
+Confirmation of Admin Role (this can be a hidden field checked against the database or a checkbox for simplicity).

+c.
+Generate Key button, which calls the function to generate an API key.

+3. API Key Generation:

+On submitting the form, check:

+a.
+The email exists and is associated with a valid admin account.

+b.
+If the user has an Admin role, proceed with generating an API key.

+c.
+Generate a unique API key for the user.

+d.
+Save the key in the database linked to the tenant ID.

+4. Send API Key:

+a.
+Upon successful generation, the key should be displayed or sent via email.

 ## Conclusion: